DataBiosphere/toil/README.rst

 loss of all local data.

 Writing a Toil script requires only a knowledge of basic Python.
-Toil 'Jobs' are the basic unit of work in a Toil workflow, and must either inherit from the Job class or be a function wrapped by the WrapJobFn method.
+Toil 'Jobs' are the basic unit of work in a Toil workflow, can dynamically spawn children jobs that will be run in parallel after its completion.

 .. _Grid Engine:http://gridscheduler.sourceforge.net/
 .. _Parasol:https://users.soe.ucsc.edu/~donnak/eng/parasol.htm